ashokkodithyala/mywebapp-java/README.md

 - Follow the instructions  to provision the [AWS EKS infrastructure](infra_as_code/2.aws_eks_ias/README.md) page

-### GitHub Actions for Continuous Integration and Delivery

  - Automate building and deploying your Docker image to an EKS cluster using a GitHub Actions CI/CD pipeline.
 This guide walks you through creating workflows that handle building, testing, and deploying the image automatically.

 ### Step 1: Configure GitHub Secrets